LemLib/LemLib/docs/tutorials/1_getting_started.md

 ## Installation - LemLib Template

 To install LemLib, you need to download the `LemLib@0.4.5.zip` from [here](https://github.com/SizzinSeal/LemLib/releases/latest/).
 Next you need to drag the zip file into your pros project folder.
-Once you have done that, open the pros integrated terminal by selecting the pros icon on the left, and clicking `Integrated Terminal`
+Once you have done that, open the pros integrated terminal by selecting the pros icon on the left, and clicking `Integrated Terminal`.
 <br>
 <img src="./assets/1_getting_started/integrated_terminal.png" height=800 style="display: block;margin-left: auto;margin-right: auto;">

-Next, you need to run the following command in the terminal:
+Next, you need to run the following commands in your PROS terminal:

 ```bash
 pros c fetch LemLib@0.4.6.zip
 pros c apply LemLib@0.4.6
 ```

-Finally, put the following at the top of your main.cpp file:
+Finally, put the following at the top of your `main.cpp` file:
 ```cpp
 #include "lemlib/api.hpp"
 ```